What is a One Person Corporation?

 • Issuance of the Certificate of Registration with the SEC-approved Amended AOI.

-The documentary requirements are as follows:
+The documentary requirements for BIR are as follows:

 Mandatory Requirements: